Ryandunn399/cravings-app/README.md

 This will install any of the node libraries we are utilizing for the project.

 # Running the Webserver
-The project is using vite in order to run the development web server for react.
-If you want to run the frontend of the website, run this command inside the client subdirectory
+To run the ionic dev server, type in the following command in the client directory
 ```
-npm run dev
+npm run start
 ```
 This will provide you with a localhost address and a specific port.
 You can load the webpage by copying the localhost address into a web browser.